 Then, he decided, without prompting, to take it into a side bend.
 First he did it to the right.
 Not bad.
 Then, he really found his mojo when he took it to the left.
 Look at his extension – beautiful!
 Look at the legs together, and the hips tilted to the side!
 Amazing!
 I tried this and I was totally unable to do this balance exercise.
 It is really difficult!

 Don't forget that balance training involves using your right brain.
 Balance is a special perception requiring lots of body awareness, processed through the right brain.
 When doing these difficult balance exercises, ask your right brain to give you the spatial perception you need to help you focus and find your body-mind balance!
 Remember to breathe deeply, throughout all the exercises to bring more mindfulness into this practice!

 Try the modified Dancer’s Pose.
 Here is Alex and I trying it.
 I could only do a vertical pose.
 Alex was able to go a little farther.
 I'd love to know if you can do this balance exercise on the Bosu and go even deeper into the full Dancer’s Pose.
-If you can, please think about sending me a picture (see form below) and share your abilities with all of us!
-It is really hard!
+If you can, wonderful!

 The next centering standing balance exercise we will try is turning the Bosu Balance Trainer into a wobble board.
 (BOSU stands for BOth Sides Up!)
 Flip it over on the ball side, and with the hard surface up, try to stand on it.
 It is tricky getting on it at first.
 Here is a video of me getting on the bosu ball and then rocking from side to side.
 I really don't seem to have a smile on my photos or videos.
 I am concentrating too hard, I guess.